cloudflare/cloudflare-docs/content/pulumi/tutorial/add-site.md

 # Add a site to Cloudflare with Pulumi IaC

 In this tutorial, you will go through step-by-step instructions to bring an existing site to Cloudflare using Pulumi Infrastructure as Code (IaC) so that you can become familiar with the resource management lifecycle.
-In particular, you will create a Zone and add a DNS record to resolve your newly added site.
+In particular, you will create a Zone and a DNS record to resolve your newly added site.
 This tutorial adopts the IaC principle to complete the steps listed in the [Add a Site tutorial](https://developers.cloudflare.com/fundamentals/setup/account-setup/add-site/).

 {{<Aside type="note">}}

-This tutorial will provision resources that qualify under free tier offerings for both Pulumi Cloud and Cloudflare.
+You will provision resources that qualify under free tier offerings for both Pulumi Cloud and Cloudflare.

 {{</Aside>}}